django-salesforce/django-salesforce/README.rst

 ------------------------------

 The most important:

+-  v1.0: The object ``salesforce.backend.operations.DefaultedOnCreate`` in an incidental
+   old migration should be rewritten to new ``salesforce.fields.DefaultedOnCreate``, but old migrations are unnecessary usually.

 -  v0.9: This is the last version that suports Django 1.10 and Python 2.7 and 3.4

 -  v0.8: The default Meta option if now ``managed = True``, which is an important